-This document and others relevant to standards of behaviour (e.g. Behaviour Policy/ antibullying policy) will be available on the school website for reading by the governing body and staff.
-An "Open Door" policy will continue to operate in order that parents may discuss their concerns with the Headteacher and teaching staff.
+An "Open Door" policy will continue to operate to ensure that parents may discuss their concerns with the Headteacher and teaching staff.
 Equally, early advice should be given of any protective characteristic (or suspected protected characteristic) which may affect a child's performance and/or behaviour at school.